fossi-foundation/fossi-foundation.github.io/index.md

 ---
 layout: page
-title: "FOSSi: The Free and Open Source Silicon Foundation"
+title: "The Free and Open Source Silicon Foundation"
 ---
-{% include JB/setup %}

 Welcome to the Free and Open Source Silicon (FOSSi) Foundation.
-FOSSi is a non-profit foundation with the mission to promote and assist free and open digital hardware designs and their related ecosystems.
-FOSSi operates as an open, inclusive, vendor-independent group.
+FOSSi Foundationis a non-profit foundation with the mission to promote and assist free and open digital hardware designs and their related ecosystems.
+FOSSi Foundation operates as an open, inclusive, vendor-independent group.

 ### What is Free and Open Source Silicon?